gauravkumar37/socialzoo/socialzoo-flume/README.md

 /var/lib/flume-ng/plugins.d\twitter-source\libext\twitter4j-core-4.0.3.jar
 /var/lib/flume-ng/plugins.d\twitter-source\libext\twitter4j-stream-4.0.3.jar
 ```
 3. We use `Avro IDL` to create and compile the avro schema.
-The IDL file is located in `src/main/resources/Tweet.avdl`.
-Compile the IDL to avsc file using `java -jar avro-tools-*.jar idl2schemata Tweet.avdl`.
-You only need to use `Tweet,avsc` for this source as that schema is self-sufficient.
+The IDL file is located in a separate subproject `socialzoo-avro` under `src/main/idl/Tweet.avdl`.
+Compile the IDL to avsc file by executing a gradle task `compileIdl` on that project (which is also linked to assemble task).
+You only need to use `Tweet.avsc` for this source as that schema is self-sufficient.
 4. Sample flume configuration
 ```
 streaming1.sources = source1